lizardfs/documentation/source/adminguide/connectclient.rst

 nosuid, nodev and noatime.

 You can now store your files on your brand new installation.
-See man *mfsmount* or *mfsmount -h* for more advanced mount options.

 See :ref:`mfsmount.1` and :ref:`mfsmount.cfg.5` manpage for more options